AbdurRahmanFahad/HTTP-File-Server/README.md

 This program can be used to transfer files in the same LAN between different machines.
 Multiple clients can access multiple files and download them simultaneously.

+# Features

+* **Multi-threaded**

+    Simultaneous support for many clients
-**Uploading Files to Server**
+* **Uploading Files to Server**

     Many clients can also upload files to the server
+* **Cross Platform compatibility**

+    Server, Clients can be in differet Operating System.
+* **Server log**

+    A file named `log.txt` will be generated containing the HTTP requests received by the server from clients.
-**Over the net**
+*  **Over the net capable**

     Someone having a Public IP address can set up a server using this program to transfer files over the net.

 # User Manual